shinyquagsire23/SaltyNX/README.md

 # How to download release:

-For Atmosphere or Reinx you can use combination KIP.zip + SaltyNX or NSP.zip + SaltyNX

-For SX OS (2.9 or newer, older are not working) only NSP.zip + SaltyNX
+For Atmosphere >=0.10.1 just put folders from archive to root of your sdcard.

 For Atmosphere <=0.9.4 and any other CFW in case of using NSP remember to rename `contents` folder to `titles`

 For SX OS remember to rename `atmosphere` folder to `sxos`

-For ReinX remember to rename `atmosphere` folder to `reinx` and in case of using KIP rename `kips` folder to `sysmodules`
+For ReinX remember to rename `atmosphere` folder to `reinx`

 Remember to restart Switch